 Tangible Resources: Furnishings, tables, beds, fireplaces

-- Comfort and culture-Most of the officers and their wives came from wealthy families in the East.
+- Comfort and culture - Most of the officers and their wives came from wealthy families in the East and South.
 Life at a frontier fort was a culture shock.
 Therefore they brought as many trappings of Eastern culture as they could and continued to live the lifestyle to which they were accustomed to the fullest extent possible.

-- Social Status-The officers and their wives lived atop the social scale at Fort Scott.
+- Social Status - The officers and their wives lived atop the social ladder at Fort Scott.
 It was considered beneath them to socialize with the laundresses and enlisted men.

 - Officers and their wives created a semblance of home on the frontier, by bringing with them the comforts and culture of the East to Fort Scott.